- As low as $409/Night

 The Neighborhood:

 Cannonborough Elliotborough draws young professionals and students from close by colleges to its restored, wood-fronted homes.
 King, Cannon, and Spring streets, running through the leafy area, are dotted with indie stores, vintage stores, and bakeries.
-Trendy eateries serve up everything from comforting Southern fare to Mediterranean cuisine, and Upper King Street has hip bars for craft beer and home drinks.
+Trendy eateries serve up everything from comforting Southern fare to Mediterranean cuisine, and Upper King Street has hip bars for craft beer and home beverages.

 Getting Around: